platformsh/platformsh-docs/docs/src/integrations/source/bitbucket.md

 ## Clones and commits

+You can clone your codebase by going to Console > Code > GIT and using the git clone command, or you can run `platform get <projectID>` with the CLI.

-When you run `platform get <projectID>` or use the clone command shown in the "Git" dropdown in the console to clone the project, you are actually cloning from your remote integrated repository, so long as you have the [appropriate access to do so](/administration/users.md#user-access-and-integrations).
+When you perform this action, you are actually cloning from your remote integrated repository, so long as you have the [appropriate access to do so](/administration/users.md#user-access-and-integrations).

 Your Bitbucket repository is considered by Platform.sh to be the "source of truth" for the project.
 The project is only a mirror of that repository, and all commits should be pushed only to Bitbucket.